-There are about thirty recommended tent sites in the Tanum municipality’s archipelago.
-The non-profit association Hållbar Skärgård (Sustainable Archipelago) has invested in some of these in order to protect the fragile nature and to give you an experience as good as possible by and among other things, constructing solar panel driven outdoor toilets.
+There are about thirty recommended wild camping spots in the Tanum municipality’s archipelago and approximate fourty in the Strömstad municipality’s archipelago.
+Hållbar Skärgård has invested in some of these wild camping spots in order to protect the fragile nature and to make it easy and enjoyable to visit the archipelago of West Sweden all year round.

-The islands for the toilets are selected with regard of popularity among visitors in the archipelago, plant and animal life and in agreement with the landowners, usually the Swedish Government.
-Some of the sites today have a solar panel driven outdoor toilet and we are working on getting more to the islands where it does not already exist.
+The islands where the associaton have placed the toilets, are selected with regard of popularity among visitors in the archipelago, protection of plant and animal wild life and in agreement with the landowners, usually the Swedish Government.
+Today some of the wild camping spots have a solar powered outdoor toilet and we are working on getting more to popular islands.

-Sustainable Archipelago has no employees in the association, all work is based on non-profit forces within the association, which also include the operation and maintenance of the solar panel driven outdoor toilets.
-A membership in Hållbar Skärgård therefore gives an economic opportunity to drive the association and its issues forward, such as, for example, building more solar panel driven outdoor toilets in the archipelago.
-Membership can be signed online on this site, at kayak rentals, at one of the tourist offices or partners.
-The same applies to non recurring contributions, if you think this is a good initiative and want to pull your straw to the stack, but do not want to join the association..
+Sustainable Archipelago has so far, no employees in the association.
+All work is based on non-profit forces within the association, which does include the operation and maintenance of the solar powered outdoor toilets.
+A membership in Hållbar Skärgård therefore gives an economic opportunity to drive the association and its aims forward.

-The tent sites are in the middle of nature and here you are staying on the conditions of nature.
-A tent site cannot be reserved and you can only stay one or maximum two nights at one place.
+The wild camping spots are in the middle of nature and here you are staying on the conditions of nature.
+A wild camping spot cannot be reserved and you may stay one night at one place.

 05 Restricted areas.

-- For the most part, you will find no wood on the islands.
-If you want wood to light a fire, be sure to buy this on land before heading out in the archipelago.
+For the most part, you will find no wood on the islands.
+If you want wood to light a fire, be sure to buy on land before heading out in the archipelago.

 07 Emergency situations.